Dick Turpin: Highwayman

 Little is known of Turpin's movements during 1736.
 He may have travelled to Holland, as various sightings were reported there, but he may also have assumed an alias and disappeared from public view.
 In February 1737 though, he spent the night at Puckeridge, with his wife, her maid and a man called Robert Nott.
 Turpin arranged the meeting by letter, which was intercepted by the authorities.
-While Turpin eluded his enemies, making his escape to Cambridge, the others were arrested on charges of "violent suspicion of being dangerous rogues and robbing upon the highway".
+While Turpin escaped to Cambridge, the others were arrested on charges of "violent suspicion of being dangerous rogues and robbing upon the highway".
 They were imprisoned at Hertford gaol, although the women were later acquitted (Nott was released at the next Assize).
 Although one report late in March suggests, unusually, that Turpin alone robbed a company of higlers, in the same month he was reported to be working alongside two other highwaymen, Matthew King (then, and since, incorrectly identified as Tom King), and Stephen Potter.
 The trio were responsible for a string of robberies between March and April 1737, which ended suddenly in an incident at Whitechapel, after King (or Turpin, depending upon which report is read) had stolen a horse near Waltham Forest.
 Its owner, Joseph Major, reported the theft to Richard Bayes, landlord of the Green Man public house at Leytonstone.
 Bayes (who later wrote a biography of Turpin), tracked the horse to the Red Lion at Whitechapel.
 Major identified the animal, but as it was late evening and the horses had not yet been collected by their owners, they elected to hold a vigil.
 John King (Matthew King's brother) arrived late that night, and was quickly apprehended by the party, which included the local constable.
 John King told him the whereabouts of Matthew King, who was waiting nearby.
 During the resulting mêlée, Matthew King was wounded by gunfire, and died on 19 May.
 Potter was later caught, but at his trial was released for lack of evidence against him.